CornaSn/react-meme-generator/README.md

     4. Hit enter
 - [ ] Download the meme by clicking on a button
   - [ ] The button element needs to contain the text `Download`

+## Credits
+This is a React project I completed during the PERN-extensive (Immersive) Spring 2024 bootcamp at [UpLeveled](https://github.com/upleveled)